 When we were using Subversion here at FogBugz Software, we had one big repository for everything.
 When we switched over to Mercurial, we quickly learned that DVCSs don’t work the same way, and aren’t really suited for one large repository like that.
 Now we have several repositories for each project.

-For example, with Copilot, we have several different moving parts that are relatively independent of each other:
+For example, in one of our products, we have several different moving parts that are relatively independent of each other:

 - Helpers (downloadable EXE clients)

-- Reflector (server that links communication between helpers)
+- Reflector (the server that links communication between helpers)

 - Billing System